the barbara and patrick roche center for catholic education

 Mary Bridget is a doctoral student in the Curriculum and Instruction program in the Lynch School of Education at Boston College.
 She has been assisting the Two-Way Immersion Network of Catholic Schools since the Fall of 2012.
 Her research and academic interests include marginalized students and bilingual education, as well as literacy and language development.
 Mary Bridget has a B.A. from Northwestern University and a MAT from Miami University.
 She also has conducted research and taught overseas as a Fullbright Grantee.

 Molly is a doctoral student in Curriculum and Instruction at the Lynch School of Education.
-She supports the Roche Center staff with their work on the Jesuit High School Spirituality Study.
+She assists in the Jesuit High School Spirituality Research Study through the Roche Center for Catholic Education.
 Molly earned her B.A. in English from the University of Notre Dame and Ed.M. in Secondary Education from Harvard University.
 Prior to arriving to Boston College, Molly taught in the Boston Public Schools.

 Matt is a master’s student in Theological Studies in the School of Theology and Ministry.
 As the graduate assistant for the Urban Catholic Teacher Corps, Matt supports the work of the Roche Center for Catholic Education in PreK-12 education in the greater Boston area.
 Prior to arriving at Boston College, Matt worked for two years as a junior high math and religion teacher.
 Matt received a B.A. from Loyola Marymount University in 2009.